Class of 2023

 Military Recruiters and Post Secondary Education Institutions

 The No Child Left Behind Act of 2001 requires that all schools receiving federal funds must provide the names, addresses and telephone numbers of secondary students to military recruiters and institutions of higher education.
 The act also requires that military recruiters be given the same access to students that is given to recruiters for post secondary education institutions and employers.
-If a parent objects to releasing this information he/she should notify the guidance office before September 15, 2017.
+If a parent objects to releasing this information, he/she should notify the Guidance Office before the end of the first week in September.

 - Academic Decathlon, Ms. Curtis, Room 107